-Digital transformation is an umbrella term for the effects of rapid innovation in digital technology on core business functions and processes, enabling new methods and more efficiency in solving traditional tasks and delivering customer value—while simultaneously rendering existing operations and communication obsolete in terms of competitiveness on the market.
+Digital transformation is an umbrella term for the effects of rapid innovation in digital technology on core business functions and processes, enabling new methods and more efficiency in solving traditional tasks and delivering customer value—while simultaneously rendering traditional operations and communication obsolete in terms of competitiveness on the market.

 So what should you do next?

 You should also start preparing for digital transformation by assessing how you can introduce process automation.
-Involve the leadership in your organisation, identify non-essential functions, and start small to test the most optimal solutions.
+Involve the leadership in your organization, identify non-essential functions, and start small to test the most optimal solutions.

 You should then implement your changes by establishing a digital transformation task force and introducing modern, organization-wide principles to lay the ground for the actual changes.